selfawarestudio/sqzbx/README.md

 ### expanded

-Fired on panel `transitionend` (which means that this event only fires if the panel has a CSS transition).
+Fired on expanding panel `transitionend` (which means that this event only fires if the panel has a CSS transition).

 ```js
 accordion.on('expanded', ({ index, button, panel, expanded }) => {})